 Charles de Gaulle: “How can you govern a country which has 246 varieties of cheese?”

 Georges Pompidou: “My fate is to be President of the Republic – or leader of the opposition”

 Valéry Giscard d’Estaing: “Vous n’avez pas, M. Mitterrand, le monopole du cœur.”
 (You do not have, Mr Mitterrand, the monopoly of heart).

 Jacques Chirac: “Never make up with extremism, racism, antisemitism or rejecting whoever is different.”

 Nicolas Sarkozy: “Casse toi alors, pauvre con !”
-(Sod off then, asshole!) – 24/01/2008 Salon de l’Agriculture – a famous insult to someone who had refused to shake the president’s hand because he did not want to be dirtied.
+(Sod off then, asshole!).
+On the 24th of January 2008 at the Salon de l’Agriculture.
+A famous insult to someone who had refused to shake the president’s hand because he did not want to be dirtied.

 Nicolas Sarkozy: “Canadians are friends and Quebecers are my family.”

 François Hollande: “I am attached to the French language.
 I will defend the ubiquitous use of French.”

 Emmanuel Macron: “We need people who dream impossible things, who maybe fail, sometimes succeed, but in any case who have that ambition.”

 Emmanuel Macron: “Eh bien, là, les non-vaccinés, j’ai très envie de les emmerder.
 Et donc, on va continuer de le faire, jusqu’au bout.
 C’est ça, la stratégie.”
 (Well, now, the non-vaccinated, I really want to piss them off.
 And so we’re going to continue to do it, right to the end.
 That’s the strategy).
 A very controversial quote from the 4th of January 2022 when the country faced an electric atmosphere on the vaccine mandate.